 Commit as often as you’d like, but squash or otherwise rewrite your commits into logical patches before asking for code review.

 git rebase -iis your friend.
 Read the »» Detailed Commit Guideline for more information.

-Reformatting code without functional changes will generally not be accepted (for rational see #2727).
+Reformatting code without functional changes will generally not be accepted (for rationale see #2727).